 Conversational AI for customer service can cater to many use cases in businesses that require empathy.
 For example, a customer is trying to buy an insurance plan for his family and communicates with a customer service AI bot.
 The AI chatbot would be able to conversate with different tones and inflections depending on the conversation.
 Based on the customer’s responses, the empathetic chatbot can also sense complex emotions such as frustration, happiness or satisfaction and respond accordingly.
 In short, instead of feeling like you are talking to a robot, the experience of talking to an AI powered chatbot can be a lot more personal.

 Apart from this, conversational AI offers a wide selection of options and applications compared to traditional chatbots.
 For starters, conversational AI can address both voice and text commands compared to chatbots that can respond to only text commands.
 This makes it easier for people to communicate with conversational AI fostering a better customer connection.

-Regular chatbots are limited as they function exclusively in chat interfaces, whereas conversational AI systems are omnichannel, meaning they can be accessed on websites, and through calls, smart speakers, and voice assistants.
+Regular chatbots are limited as they function exclusively in chat interfaces, whereas conversational AI customer service solutions are omnichannel, meaning they can be accessed on websites, and through calls, smart speakers, and voice assistants.
 In all of these applications, conversational AI has the same features and is often capable of continual learning and fast iteration to provide empathetic responses to customers.

 Here’s an example of a mechanical response from a regular chatbot.

-Whereas, Here’s how a Conversational Chatbot would respond
+Whereas, Here’s how a Conversational AI Chatbot would respond

 This is just a classic example of how conversational AI is here to be the holistic alternative for chatbots.

-Check out some of these examples of conversational AI with individuals.
+Check out some of these examples of conversational AI chatbots with individuals.